Unboxed-Software/solana-course/content/permanent-delegate.md

 ```

 ### 7.3 Mint tokens to accounts
-In the previous step we created the 3 accounts we need to test the `permanent delegate` extension.
-Next we need to mint tokens to those accounts before we write the tests.
+In the previous step, we created the 3 accounts we need to test the `permanent delegate` extension.
+Next, we need to mint tokens to those accounts before we write the tests.

-Add the `tokenAccounts` and `names` variable and then create a for loop that iterates over each account and mints 100 tokens to each account.
+Add the `tokenAccounts` and `names` variables and then create a for loop that iterates over each account and mints 100 tokens to each account.
 Call the `printBalances` function so we can display the token balance of each account:

 ```tsx
 // MINT TOKENS TO ACCOUNTS